countingbits/ripap/README.md

 i noticed while using the sinkhole on my entire network i was having issues casting things from my phone to the TV, so I created this.

+be sure to add permissions to the setup.sh or the apinstall.py prior to attempting to run them.

 any issues or anything I have missed please put a request in.